-After conducting research on well over two hundred subjects for this blog since 2018, I have turned to certain books on financial or economic history repeatedly.
+After conducting research on well over two hundred subjects for this blog since 2018, I have turned to certain books on financial or economic history repeatedly whether for ideas or details.
 From light reading to heavy tome, here they are.
 I can recommend these to anyone who has found value or welcome diversion in any of the content on The Tontine Coffee-House.

 - A Financial History of Western Europe (Charles P. Kindleberger)